 Riddle time – what is invisible and often ignored but once poked becomes incredibly noisy and has the power to crush a project into dust and crumpled blueprints?
-Hibernating bear is a good response but the answer is your stakeholders and the public.
+Hibernating bear is a good response but the answer is your stakeholders and the public who want to know the impact of your construction project on their lives.

 The public, your public, and you don’t have a choice in the matter, will make you their focus.
 Especially if they think your work will change their world.